anandkaranubc/stdlib/docs/contributing/moving_packages.md

 -   A pull request should **only** migrate a single package.
 Please do **not** open pull request which attempts to migrate multiple packages at the same time.
 -   Notice that every commit includes a `Ref:` link back to the RFC issue on the main project repository.
 This is useful for providing additional context regarding changes, especially those involving deprecations.
 -   Provided you have properly setup your local repository (see the [contributing][stdlib-contributing] and [development][stdlib-development] guides), linting will be performed after every commit, and, prior to pushing changes to a remote repository, affected unit tests, examples, and benchmarks should automatically run.
 Depending on how widely used the original package was throughout stdlib, these quality control steps may take considerable time, and it is possible that unrelated lint errors may be flagged.
 If possible, address any failures, restage the changes, and attempt to commit or push again.
-Note that resolution of failures, may require amending previous commits.
+Note that resolution of failures may require amending previous commits.
--   As mentioned above, be **very careful** when performing global find-and-replace.
+-   As mentioned above, be **very careful** when performing a global find-and-replace.
 It can be easy to mistakenly update non-applicable paths, thus breaking packages and all downstream dependents.
 You've been warned.

 * * *